-When TheStory.ie came into this world nearly ten years ago now, it began as an experimental blog run by journalists on a volunteer basis.
+When TheStory.ie came into this world over a decade ago now, it began as an experimental blog run by journalists on a volunteer basis.

 It was an attempt to bring together investigative journalism, the right to freedom of information (FOI), and transparency advocacy, to see what would come out.

-Through the use of systematic FOI requests, legal appeals, data journalism, and the online archiving of every government document released to us, what came out wasn’t half-bad.
+Through the use of systematic FOI requests, legal appeals, data journalism, and the online archiving of official documents released to us, what came out wasn’t half-bad.

 In 2013 we vigorously campaigned against the introduction of upfront fees for FOI requests, sounding the alarm when we saw that there was an attempt to introduce them via a Committee Stage amendment to the drafting of the 2014 FOI bill.

-In 2016 then, we finally took the plunge and started Right to Know (RTK), the non-profit NGO focused on transparency and access-to-information advocacy which now publishes TheStory.ie.
+In 2016, we finally took the plunge and started Right to Know (RTK), the non-profit NGO focused on transparency and access-to-information advocacy which now publishes TheStory.ie.

 To do all this work, we need the support of people who think that it’s worthwhile having such an organisation around.
 We recognise that our appeal is slightly narrow in its focus, but part of our ultimate goal is to build a community of people who share our belief that being informed is a key part of civic and public life, and this kind of work requires public support to operate.
-We’re also committed to total transparency in releasing our own accounts, and showing our supporters where their donations go, and how they are directly contributing to independent public-interest journalism.
+We’re also committed to total transparency in releasing our own accounts, and showing our supporters where their donations go, and how they are directly contribute to our work.

 “Excellent”.
 Broadcaster and columnist Matt Cooper.
 Irish Examiner.